Cellular Topology Optimization on Differentiable Voronoi Diagrams: Implementation

-\paragraph{Neighbor Search} The computation cost is high for calculating the gradients with respect to $\bm x$ and $\bm D$, since it involves double loops as shown in (\ref{eq:grad_rho})(\ref{eq:dSm}) as both $m$ and $n$ need to iterate from 1 to $N^c$.
+The computation cost is high for calculating the gradients with respect to $\bm x$ and $\bm D$, since it involves double loops as shown in (\ref{eq:grad_rho})(\ref{eq:dSm}) as both $m$ and $n$ need to iterate from 1 to $N^c$.
 The computation cost is therefore $O((N^c)^2)$ for each $\frac{\partial \rho_e}{\partial \bm x}$ and $\frac{\partial \rho_e}{\partial \bm D}$.
 However, only limited Voronoi points influence a grid element to form a high-density area as the softmax function finds the minimum distance to a given grid point and the edges are formed in areas where the minimum distances to multiple Voronoi points are similar.
-Therefore, the computation cost can be reduced to $O(k)$ if we only loop through $k$ Voronoi points closest to the grid element, and the added cost for searching k-nearest neighbor is $O(k\log N)$.
-Thus, we find k-nearest neighbors every time before we compute the density formed by the Voronoi points and only use the k-nearest neighbors also to compute the gradients.
-We use $k$ in the range from 7 to 20 for numerical examples.
+Therefore, the computation cost can be reduced to $O(k^2)$ if we only loop through $k$ Voronoi points closest to the grid element, and the added cost for searching k-nearest neighbor is $O(k\log N)$.
+Thus, we find k-nearest neighbors every time before we compute the density formed by the Voronoi points and only use the k-nearest neighbors also to compute the gradients. \gv{The sensitivity calculation is the performance bottleneck of our current implementation.
+As shown in Figure \ref{fig:k_statistics}, there is a linear relationship between number $k$ and computational cost of Voronoi density calculation (Algorithm \ref{alg:density}) and a quadratic relationship between number $k$ and Voronoi gradients calculation (Algorithm \ref{alg:dc_dx}), with significantly more time cost on the gradient calculation part.
+We use $k$ in the range from 7 to 20 for numerical examples to accommodate examples with high anisotropy.}